casunlight/NYCDataScience_HadoopClass/README.md

 	- see "EC2 Dashboard" on the top left corner.

 3. create your key pair
-   - you are authorizate yourself and communicate with Amazon cloud using public and private key pair.
+   - you authorize yourself and communicate with Amazon cloud using public and private key pair.
    - on your left panel of EC2 dashboard, click on "network & security" category's "Key Pairs";
    - click on button "create key pair";